albertZhangTJ/albertZhangTJ/README.md

 Hello World!

 I'm Albert ZHANG Tongjun.
-I am currently a computer science undergraduate rising senior at National University of Singapore.
+I am currently a computer science undergraduate senior at National University of Singapore.

 Huge fan of C, but also have experience in C++, Java, Javascript, Python, Go, Rust, and SQL.